RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 Who Can Use AePS

 If you have a bank account linked to your Aadhaar number, you are eligible to use AePS services.
 This includes most Indian citizens, as Aadhaar linking has become a standard practice for banking.
-You don’t need a smartphone or internet connection to perform transactions, which broadens its reach significantly.
+You do not require a smartphone or internet connection to perform transactions, which broadens its reach significantly.

 Key benefits of using AePS: